site map

 Swiss Expressionist Painter

-Cause of Death - scleroderma, a gruesome disease that slowly mummifies its victims.
+Cause of Death - scleroderma, a disease that slowly mummifies its victims.
 In 1935 Klee was diagnosed with scleroderma, a chronic connective tissue disease generally classified as a autoimmune rheumatic disease.
 Klee's production slowed noticeably as scleroderma began to take it's frightening hold.
 His art-work began to transform from light and joyful to murky and echoing, as if questioning the meaning of his own life

 Paul Klee Quotations

-he more horrifying this world becomes, the more art becomes abstract. -- Paul Klee
+The more horrifying this world becomes, the more art becomes abstract. -- Paul Klee

 A line is a dot that goes for a walk. - Paul Klee